jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 - F# is evaluated from top down
 - Types are inferred based on usage
 - Binding order matters
-- File order matters
-- Whitespace is significant
-  - Code inside a block must be indented under the line that started the block
 - This allows the compiler to make assumptions about our code, like what types are being passed to our functions
-- Type annoations are used to "guide" the compiler
+- Type annotations are used to "guide" the compiler

 ---